A perspective for policymakers

 REPLICA – Benefits for the Public

 Access to EMS personnel will be improved across state lines through the privilege to practice shared between Compact states.
-The National Association of State EMS Officials and the Council of State Governments support REPLICA as a means of upholding the laws and rules in other Compact states.
+The National Association of State EMS Officials (NASESMO) and the Council of State Governments (CSG) support REPLICA as a means of upholding the laws and rules in other Compact member states.

-For the fist time in the history of EMS, the Compact will facilitate the exchange of information between member states.
+For the fist time in the history of EMS, the Compact will facilitate the ready exchange of information between member states through a national coordinated database.
 This information will include EMS personnel licensure history, adverse events, and significant investigatory information.

-Compact states will act collectively as one in the recognition and promotion of the laws and rules of each respective state.
+Compact states will act collectively in the recognition and promotion of the laws and rules of each respective state.

 REPLICA – What it does not do

-REPLICA does not allow EMS agencies to circumvent state laws and set up new services across state lines; REPLICA only applies to individual EMS personnel and licenses.
+REPLICA does not allow EMS agencies to circumvent state laws and rules.
+REPLICA only applies to individual EMS personnel and their licenses.

 REPLICA does not supersede state EMS laws, rules, or authority.
-Compact states work collectively to recognize and promote Compact state EMS personnel licensure regulations.
+Ambulance services are expected to be licensed and follow the laws and rules of the states they operate within.
+Compact states work collectively to recognize and promote member state EMS personnel licensure regulations.

 REPLICA does not provide automatic reciprocity for EMS licensure between states.